hellobbn/DS_Exp/cli/README.md

 2. Show Poly uses `ShowElement()` to revise and output each element.

 - Function 3: `AddPoly()`
+1. through `DisAndCall()` type 2

-1. Sort them out and add them together.
+2. Sort them out and add them together.
-2. Generate a new poly and asks if you want to save it.
+3. Generate a new poly and asks if you want to save it.
-3. If true, just append it to the list.
+4. If true, just append it to the list.
-4. If false, free it and let it go.
+5. If false, free it and let it go.

 - Function 4: `SubPoly()`
+1. through `DisAndCall()` type 2
-1. Almost the same as `AddPoly()`
+2. Almost the same as `AddPoly()`

 - Function 5: `SolvePoly()`
+1. Through `DisAndCall()` type 1
-1. Need a number to solve
+2. Need a number to solve
-2. Use `sum` var and calculate each node.
+3. Use `sum` var and calculate each node.

 - Function 6: `DelPoly()`
 1. `ShowList()`, ask which to del
 2. del it

 - Function 7: `EmptyPoly()`
+1. through `DisAndCall()` type 1
-1. The same as Function 6
+2. The same as Function 6

 - Function 8: `ChangePoly()`
 1. `ShowList()`, ask which to change